freedomofpress/ansible-role-beats/README.md

 ------------
 Make sure your Ansible inventory has a hostgroup `logserver`.
 The first member of that hostgroup will be considered the logserver.
-Its `eth1` ipv4 address will be used to target logs, over the default logstash port of `5000`.
-The default value of `eth1` assumes a private networking interface on a secondary interface.
+Its `eth0` ipv4 address will be used to target logs, over the default logstash port of `5000`.

 Role Variables
 --------------